+The BTFG Team

+Customers and users of products and services

+Sustainable financing

+Entrepreneurial and financial education

+3. SOCIAL INFORMATION

+3.1.
 The BTFG team

 Employees are the engine of the BT Group's development and performance and are at the heart of its sustainable growth strategy.
 In a dynamic financial environment, the Group constantly invests in the professional development, well-being and diversity of its team, ensuring an inclusive, fair and motivating working environment.
 BT Group's organizational culture is built on principles of collaboration, innovation and accountability, promoting both operational excellence and a positive employee experience.
 By implementing continuous training programmes, well-being initiatives and HR policies tailored to today's needs, the BT team remains well prepared and committed to achieving strategic objectives.

-Characteristics of the Undertaking's Employees
+DR S1-6 - Characteristics of the Undertaking's Employees

 In December 2024, the Banca Transilvania Financial Group had a total of 14,669 employees, of which 73% were female and 27% male.
 At the same time, the average number of employees was 13,793.
 The increase of approximately 16% in the number of employees compared to the previous year is largely due to the takeover of the OTP Group entities.